Rana-Yehya/freebie-backend-old/README.md

 | Gold      | 14%                        | 2                 | 2         | 1 month     | Having collabrations with other stores in interest |
 | Diamond  | 0%                        | 2                 | 2         | 1 year      | This is accessed from our contracted stores only. |

+Adding search in bundles is not done
+Adding delivery taxes to shops is not done (thinking about adding it to a subscription) Adding packaging is not done

 # Stage Three

 Adding Advanced Features to the store.